 I’m reading issue 121 of 2000 AD courtesy of a bunch of scans I found at BritishComics on Wordpress.
 It is full of information about British comics along with the comics themselves, as scans for download.
 They have all been collected from various sites, internet archives, Usenet Newsgroups and torrents to be preserved and to be enjoyed.
 I have a 2000 AD page where I link to all the issues I have talked about on this site.

-This particular comic book came out 14 July 1979, so if you want a soundtrack to listen to while reading it, then try Jean-Michel Jarre, the French pioneer of electronic, ambient and new-age music, who is also known for organizing outdoor spectacles featuring his music, vast laser displays and fireworks.
+This particular comic book came out 14 July 1979, so if you want a soundtrack to listen to while reading it, then try Jean-Michel Jarre, the French pioneer of electronic, ambient and new-age music, who is also known for organizing outdoor spectacles featuring his music, vast laser displays, and fireworks.
 On July 14 1979 the first of these ambitious shows attracted an estimated audience of one million people.
-Jarre was alone on stage with his synthesisers, performing Oxygene and Equinoxe.
+Jarre was alone on stage with his synthesizers, performing Oxygene and Equinoxe.

 Drawing the human form and shading and painting it to obsessive perfection is something he does well.
-But the worlds these people inhabit seem a little simplified, like an early Pixar rendering, where objects are all simple shapes, beautifully shaded but lacking in detail.
+But the worlds these people inhabit seem a little simplified, like an early Pixar rendering, where objects are all abstract shapes, beautifully shaded but lacking in detail.
 Here Bolland has solved his problem of too much detail throwing off his ability to shade everything to the level he likes by tilting the camera up at the sky, where we see rocket ships as smooth and lacking in features as something from a 1950s sci-fi movie.
 My gripes about Bolland aside, this is a great cover.